coffeyvidzro/shiyao/docs/architecture.md

 The manager keeps live instance state in memory and coordinates resource ownership across the VMM, network, IPAM, and VSOCK subsystems.

+VM resource envelopes and network intents are declaratively defined in the _shiyao.yaml_ snapshot manifest.

 ### Firecracker

 Firecracker provides the microVM isolation boundary.
 Shiyao configures each VM with a kernel, root filesystem, vCPU and memory resources, networking, and a VSOCK device.